Netivot: Development plans

 In 2019, two new neighborhoods with a total of 3,600 housing units planned for Netivot were expected to double the city's population.
 Two large supermarkets were also planned which would bring the total to 9.

 Industry

 There are 24 plants and factories located in a nearby industrial park, mostly in food processing, metals, plastics, and construction sectors.
 There are an additional 15 factories located in the city in some of the same sectors as above, and also chemical and mineral sectors.

+Voting Patterns

+In the 2022 election, 92 percent of voters in Netivot voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 7 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.06 percent voted for the Arab parties.